merschformann/go-plugin-cross-compile/README.md

 # go-plugin-cross-compile

-A minimal example for cross-compiling go plugin apps
+A minimal example for cross-compiling go plugin apps.
+This is a minimal example for the issue reported [here](https://github.com/golang/go/issues/54075).

 ## Prerequisites